 So far we have talked only about the physical instruments, but there are more options than that.

-Also for both IOS and android you can get tonestro, if you already have a horn you can play into the phone mic and the application will tell you if you play the correct note or not.
+Also for both IOS and android you can get Tonestro, if you already have a horn you can play into the phone microphone and the application will tell you if you play the correct note or not.

 |Variant||Lowest price||Highest price|